-Websites and email solutions are typically owned by a Marketing Team, who would not necessarily implement know how to a patching schedule robust accompanying and change management process.
+Websites and email solutions are typically owned by a Marketing Team, who would not necessarily know how to implement a robust patching schedule and accompanying change management process.
 Even if the website is managed by a 3rd party it's fundamental to ensure critical updates are installed in a timely manner to stop vulnerabilities being exploited.

-Access to these systems and social media websites should only be granted to those that need them and where possible accounts should be tied to individuals so that an audit trail can be ascertained if required.
+Access to these systems and social media websites should only be granted to those that need them and accounts should be tied to individuals so that an audit trail can be ascertained if required.